-Delighted to welcome the great Chris Corsano back to OTO for a three-day residency.
+Delighted to welcome the great Chris Corsano back to OTO for a four-day residency.
 One of the greatest drummers working today, Corsano has developed a percussive language of extraordinary amplitude and infinite resources.
 His collaborations stretch from free jazz greats (Joe McPhee, Paul Flaherty & more) to noise mavens (Bill Nace, C Spencer Yeh etc) and pop superstars (Björk).
 Capable of generating narrative out of permanent ecstasy, Corsano never ceases to be profoundly affirmative and imposing of his language, and being an absolute and charismatic virtuoso, he simultaneously is one of the most noble and generous improvisers of the few last decades.

 "Corsano, as ever, is a joy to hear - it goes without saying that he has carved out a name for himself as one of the greatest improvisational drummers." - Derek Stone, Free Jazz Blog

 "...seriously one of the most exciting drummers on the planet." -Adam Richards, indieworkshop.com

 Chris Corsano (b.
 1975, USA) is an upstate NY-based drummer who has been active at the intersections of collective improvisation, free jazz, avant-rock, and noise music since the late 1990's.
 He began a long-standing, high-energy musical partnership with saxophonist Paul Flaherty in 1998.
 Their style, which they occasionally refer to with (semi-)tongue-in-cheek humor as "The Hated Music", combines modern free-jazz's ecstatic collectivist spirit and the urgency and intensity of hardcore punk.